CrossNox/YouConfigMe/README.md

 ## Core ideas

 ### Explicit is better than implicit
 There are several ways to define configuration variables, with different levels of explicitness.
-From most to less explicit:

-- Variable defined in config file
-- Variable set as env var
+I prefer to go as close as possible to the [Twelve Factor App](https://12factor.net/config) guide since it's what most people expect anyways.

 ### Defaults are reasonable
 Sometimes you might need a variable to exist even if it hasn't been defined.
 So, you should be able to provide defaults.